10 Must-read Books for Students in Classes 11-12 | Explore with Ramagya School, Noida

 • You wish to learn about the formation of habits

-Struggling with effective time management and prioritization?
-Then this is a must-read for you.
-The key concept is to tackle the most important tasks first, known as "eating your frogs."
-By doing so, you can accomplish more in less time and find greater satisfaction in your work.
-The presentation offers 21 strategies based on 30 years of research to help you avoid procrastination, a very ubiquitous trait of GEn-Z and millennials, and improve productivity.
-It's a practical guide for anyone seeking to better manage their time, plan, prioritize, and achieve more in their daily tasks.
+This book offers 21 strategies based on 30 years of research to help you avoid procrastination, a very ubiquitous trait of Gen Z and millennials, and improve productivity.
+It's a practical guide for anyone seeking to better manage their time, plan, prioritise, and achieve more in their daily tasks.

 Given that, you'll truly like this book if: